SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 * If the measurement value moves into red range, then the severity is CRITICAL.

-* If the measurement value moves into GREEN range, the alarm is cleared.
+* If the measurement value moves into GREEN range, no alarm is created.

 > **Info:** This rule is similar to the rule "On measurement threshold create alarm".
 However, in this rule here the red threshold value is provided explicitly.
 The threshold rule "On measurement threshold create alarm" extracts the thresholds values from the device or Data Point Library.